 Blacksmiths Beach

-Over the summer months, the beach comes alive with the resident SLSC Swansea Belmont.
+Over summer, the beach comes alive with the resident Surf Life Saving Club – SLSC Swansea Belmont.
 The junior nippers program brings local families together from all over Lake Mac.
 Their clubhouse boasts a function room upstairs which is perfect to hire for that special occasion.
 During the summer months on a Sunday, you can often enjoy live music on the deck.
-Check with the club what’s available in the current climate.

-Blacksmiths Beach is patrolled by council lifeguards from the September/October school holidays through until April.
-Lifeguards are on duty from 8.30 am – 5 pm Monday through until Sunday.
-Blacksmiths Beach is very popular with families and known to the locals as a safe swimming beach.
+Blacksmiths Beach is patrolled by council lifeguards from the September/October school holidays until April.
+Lifeguards are on duty from 8.30 am – 5 pm Monday – Sunday, and are extended later during the summer break.

 Accessibility upgrade

-Recently Lake Mac Council opened a new upgrade so that people of all abilities could enjoy the beach.
-Spending around $380,000 you’ll find an all-access ramp, pathway, and viewing platform.
+Lake Mac Council added an all-access ramp, pathway, and viewing platform in front of the clubhouse.
 This new access is ideal for those with a wheelchair or mobility aid like a walker.
-It’s also beneficial for parents and carers with prams or those popular beach trolley’s.
-Even those in our community who have difficulty walking on soft sand.
+Parents and carers with prams or beach trolleys may also find it valuable.

-You’ll also find a wheelchair buggy ramp that heads down to the water.
-You can hire these specialised wheelchair buggy’s free of charge while you’re at the beach.
+A wheelchair buggy ramp has been installed to aid access to the water.
+You can hire these specialised wheelchair buggies free of charge while you’re at the beach.

 Grannies Pool